The Best Agroturismo Farm Stays & Vineyard Hotels in Portugal in 2023

 You really don’t have to travel very far to feel it also, beyond the coast Southern Portugal is rural, peaceful, agricultural and traditional, and it has some of Portugal’s best agriturismo even quite near the Algarve coast.

-The beaches here are of course fantastic but have been very heavily developed in recent years especially from Albufeira east to the capital city of Faro.
+The beaches of the Algarve are of course fantastic but have been very heavily developed in recent years especially from Albufeira east to the capital city of Faro.
 Farther to the east of Faro, towards the Spanish border, things are a little calmer and more favored by local tourists, and there are some nice natural areas, including agricultural areas and many villages only slightly touched by mass tourism.

-ALENTEJO & CENTRO
+ALENTEJO & CENTRAL PORTUGAL:

 Alentejo, Portugal’s largest region is its undoubted agricultural heart, with huge flat plains growing everything from wheat to wine, and some of the world’s largest cork production, on large estates known as latifundios.